 A visit to the Manhattan campus is strongly recommended to all prospective students.
-Information sessions and campus tours are offered daily Monday through Friday at 10 a.m. and 2 p.m.
-Students may register by calling the Admissions Office at 718-862-7200.
+Information sessions and campus tours are offered throughout the year.
+Students may register by calling the Admissions Office at 718-862-7200 or visiting our Campus Visit page here (https://manhattan.edu/admissions/visit/).
 In the fall, additional information sessions are offered on Saturday mornings.
-In addition, students are welcome to arrange appointments outside of these times by coordinating their visit with the Office of Admission.
+In addition, students are welcome to arrange appointments outside of these times by coordinating their visit with the Office of Admission by calling 718-862-7200 or emailing admit@manhattan.edu.